 Protective Order Provisions

-Protective orders vary largely depending on your discussions with a family law attorney.
+Protective orders vary largely depending on your discussions with a restraining order lawyer Arlington, TX residents trust.
 We will work with you to determine which provisions will keep you safe in your home.
 Some of the requirements may include no contact which includes phone calls, emails and stalking.
 Other provisions require the abuser to remain a certain distance away from the victim at home, on the jobs, while in school or even in a vehicle.
 When the victim is living in the same home as their abuser, there may also be a move-out notice as part of the protective order.
 In nearly all cases, if the accused abuser has firearms the court will order the firearms seized.

 Important Information About Protective Orders